 KLM Merger with Air France

 After 70 years of flying solo, KLM decided they were a little lonely hopping around above the clouds.
-Fortunately, their friendly neighbors to the south felt the same way, and KLM merged with Air France.
+Fortunately, their friendly neighbours to the south felt the same way, and KLM merged with Air France.
 This little example of European collaboration has allowed for both airlines to remain successful in an extremely competitive industry.

-Dutch tradition in the Clouds
+Dutch tradition in the clouds

 It’s been hundreds of years since the Dutch made a name for themselves by sailing around the world and conducting business, so is it really surprising that they took to the skies so successfully?
 This sort of thing is in their blood.